joseavr/cheat-sheets/CMSC 320 Data Science/DS Machine Learning.md

 ## 6.4    K-Means

-An ***unsupervised learning*** algorithm
+An ***unsupervised learning*** algorithm.

-Aimed to paritition of `K` cluster, minimizing the sum of squared distances between data points and their assigned cluster centroids.
+Aimed to partition of `K` cluster, minimizing the sum of squared distances between data points and their assigned cluster centroids.

+The goal is to group similar data points together and discover underlying patterns.
+To achieve this objective, K-means looks for a fixed number (k) of clusters in a dataset.

 ![](https://lh7-us.googleusercontent.com/5p7L0YtI_GOmRT0lmsfrurq91sXrvUCpXAf0l72rDqnBfVY40UoZt212EREd9eGYIWDi70GzCNC7T7fJUWBS4NGgRbPcwjsEzxuZ2DhqtOdTTNpTEGlVO3T6ER2632Q9fW12gfzUnQJYLbXX00FRtNw)